jy-user-coder/flash-newton-schulz/README.md

 | NS | 0.9401 | 0.0009 | 2.66 | 20 |
 | AOL + NS | 0.9401 | 0.0016 | 2.64 | 20 |

+This minor speedup is expected as the model is small, however, it does validate the equal capability of our approach to optimize the model.

 ## Citation

 ```